 In an emergency the Proper Officer is empowered to carry out any function of the Council.

-Where officers are contemplating any action under delegated powers, which is likely to have a significant impact in a particular area, they should also consult a minimum of two councillors, and must ensure that they obtain appropriate legal, financial and other specialist advice before action is taken.
+Where officers are contemplating any action under delegated powers, which is likely to have a significant impact in a particular area, they should consult the chairman or vice chairman of the Parish Council in addition to two other councillors.
+They must also ensure that they obtain appropriate legal, financial and other specialist advice before action is taken.

 The following items may not be delegated to the Clerk:

-To appoint the Chairman and Vice-Chairman in May each year
+To appoint the Chairman and Vice-Chairman

-To sign off the Governance Statement by 30th June each year
+To sign off the Governance Statement

 To set the precept